MicrosoftDocs/azure-docs-powershell/azps-7.2.0/Az.PrivateDns/Set-AzPrivateDnsVirtualNetworkLink.md

 ## SYNOPSIS
 Updates/Sets a virtual network link associated with a private zone and a resource group.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.privatedns/set-azprivatednsvirtualnetworklink) for up-to-date information.

 ## SYNTAX

 ### Fields (Default)